wombleton/gitlaw-nz/acts/B/Biosecurity Act 1993.md

     *   (e) the circumstances in which their recovery may be wholly or partly waived or remitted.

+    (12A) This section does not authorise the making of regulations prescribing fees and charges to recover the costs of processing travellers to which the [Airports (Cost Recovery for Processing of International Travellers) Act 2014][658] applies.

     ###### Part 8 matters

     (13) The Governor-General may from time to time, by Order in Council, make regulations prescribing methods of implementing and enforcing standards prescribed under this Act.